 Sort chips using the space-filling Hilbert curve.

-Subdivide chips within each contiguous signature geometry into four parts: 40% for CNN training, 10% for CNN validation, 40% for probability modelling training, 10% for probab- ility modelling validation.
+Subdivide chips within each contiguous signature geometry into four parts: 40% for CNN training, 10% for CNN validation, 40% for probability modelling training, 10% for probability modelling validation.
 This subdivision is node based on the Hilbert distance ensuring spatial compactness and contiguity of each part.
 For signature geometries that are too small to be subdivided, the entire geometry is used within one set only.

 (If SIC) Apply sliding within each part.